 Gary Vaynerchuk – inspires me everyday to never be satisfied.

 Writing the e-book has been a massive accomplishment for me.
 I wanted to create something that was very practical and affordable for your average person starting out on Amazon.
 As well as this I wanted to put advice and tips in one place instead of it being all over the web such as YouTube and blogs.
-I also wanted to create something that was a step-by-step process and sellers could quite easily get the e-book up on their phone and take one rule every single time they go
+I also wanted to create something that was a step-by-step process and sellers could quite easily get the e-book up on their phone and take one rule every single time they go out sourcing and apply it.
+I have sold over 40 copies of the e-book and I have had some incredible feedback.

 To get the e-book – ‘50 Rules for a Successful FBA Book Business’, just simply DM Elliot on Instagram.